 Maintaining Proper Moisture Balance

-Maintaining proper moisture balance is a challenge because everyone begins with a different moisture balance that is unique to them.
+Maintaining proper moisture balance is important because everyone begins with a different moisture balance that is unique to them.
 Moisture levels may be connected to oil production and contributes to your cosmetic appearance.
 Additionally, your climate influences your moisture balance and impacts your skin’s appearance.

 Balancing your facial moisture is important for beauty and for health.
 As a result, it’s important that you pick both skincare and makeup products that support your skin goals.